INTERESTING FACTS ABOUT ASTRONAUTS !!!

 Gus Grissom was the second American to travel to space in July 1961, as pilot aboard the Liberty Bell 7.
 He was also commander of the Gemini 3 spacecraft in March 1965, which successfully completed 3-low earth orbits in just under 5 hours.

-Valentina Tereshkova, in June 1963, became the first women to fly to space, when she launched on the Vostok 6 mission.
-She spent three days in space and orbited earth 48 times in her space capsule.
+Valentina Tereshkova became the first women to fly to space in June of 1963, when she launched on the Vostok 6 mission.
+The Russian cosmonaut spent three days in space, and orbited earth 48 times in her space capsule.

 Alan Shepard became the second person and first American to travel to outer space in 1961, aboard the Freedom 7.
 Years later, he became the fifth person to walk on the moon when he was the commander of the Apollo 14.
 He was famous for hitting a golf ball while on the moon.

 Mae Jemison became the first black women astronaut to travel to space in 1992, aboard the Space Shuttle Endeavour.

 Vladimir Komarov, has the unlucky title as the first human to be killed in spaceflight.
 In 1967, after a day in space as he descended back to earth, the lines of his Soyuz 1 parachute became tangled.
 The parachute deflated and the craft plunged to the ground, bursting into flames.